 Head and Tail commands can be combined to display selected lines from a file.
 You can also use tail command to see the changes made to a file in real time.

 Okay!
-I promised to show only the commands for viewing text file.
+I promised to show only the commands for viewing text files.
 And this one deals with both text and binary files.

 The Strings command displays the readable text from a binary file.

 No, it doesn’t convert binary files into text files.
-If the binary file consists of actual readable text, strings command displays those text on your screen.
+If the binary file consists of actual readable text, the strings command displays those text on your screen.
 You can use the file command to find the type of a file in Linux.

 Some Linux users use Vim to view the text file.
 Of course, you can easily move from the beginning to the end of the lines and edit the file but it's overkill for just reading a file.
 My favorite command to open a file in Linux is the less command.
 It leaves the screen clear and has several options that makes viewing text file a lot easier.

 Since you now know ways to view files, maybe you would be interested in knowing how to edit text files in Linux.
 Cut and Paste are two such commands that you can use for editing text in Linux terminal.
 You may also read about creating files in Linux command line.

 Which command do you prefer?